-Real estate transactions are complex, document-heavy and long-running.
-As such, they present a significant number of challenges for the lawyers working on them.
-Despite this, little has changed in terms of how these transactions are managed – with lawyers carrying out due diligence on the same volume of paperwork, and carrying out the same manual admin work using the same tools as they did more than a decade ago!
+Real estate transactions are complex, document-heavy, and long-running.
+They present significant challenges for the attorneys working on them.
+Despite this, little has changed in how these transactions are managed.
+Attorneys often carry out due diligence on the same volume of paperwork and perform the same manual administrative tasks using tools that haven’t evolved much over the past decade.

-In this article, we look at how legaltech can challenge the status quo – equipping lawyers with tools that are up to the job of managing these transactions.
+In this article, we discuss how legaltech can challenge the status quo—equipping attorneys with tools capable of handling the demands of these transactions.

-Lawyers are responsible for carrying out comprehensive due diligence for real estate transactions.
-This process is in-depth and critical to the success and legality of any real estate deal.
-It involves meticulous examination of several areas, including contractual obligations, property titles, and other legal intricacies.
-It also involves collaboration with a range of teams and third parties to gain the necessary information, including those from construction, taxation, planning and property management backgrounds, for example.
+Attorneys must conduct thorough due diligence for real estate transactions.
+This process is both in-depth and essential to the success and legality of any real estate deal.
+It requires careful examination of areas such as contractual obligations, property titles, and other legal intricacies.
+Collaboration with professionals from construction, taxation, planning, and property management is often necessary to gather all required information.

-The enquiries on title process typically involves a lot of back and forth between the buyer and seller to resolve any queries that may impact the purchase.
-Documenting these queries as they progress can be time-consuming and is prone to human error.
+The enquiries on title process involves extensive back-and-forth between buyers and sellers to address any questions that might affect the purchase.
+Documenting these inquiries can be time-consuming and prone to human error.

-Real estate transactions by their nature often involve a financing element, as the purchaser requires funding to procure the asset.
-Managing the conditions precedent (CP) process can often extend to hundreds of CPs, and involves communicating and coordinating with multiple parties and teams.
-These include banking, taxation, planning, real estate and construction lawyers, as well as third parties such as lenders, property managers and sub-contractors.
+Real estate transactions often involve financing, where buyers require funding to acquire the property.
+Managing the conditions precedent (CP) process—often comprising hundreds of CPs—requires coordination among multiple parties and teams, including banking, taxation, planning, real estate, and construction professionals, as well as third parties like lenders, property managers, and subcontractors.

 How do lawyers manage real estate transactions?

 Despite the many advances in legaltech in recent years, many lawyers are still using tools like Word, Excel – and even Outlook reminders – to manage their real estate transactions.
-In fact, a survey originally undertaken by Epinion indicated that 68% of lawyers and auditors viewed Word as crucially important to their work, with 56% spending over three hours a day using the software.
+In fact, a survey originally undertaken by Epinion found that 68% of attorneys and auditors viewed Word as critically important to their work, with 56% spending over three hours a day using it.

 Using Word and Excel to run your transactions is like using a typewriter in the age of AI.